 The Bible also describes Jacob (Israel) as he departs from the land of his birth and promise in order to go to Egypt to be reunited with his son and avoid the destruction that the famine was bringing on the land.
 God appeared to him and renewed His promise to bless him and bring his family back one day.
 And so, the entire family goes to Egypt, and the portion of Abraham's history in the land of Canaan is closed for now.

-This sets the scene for the final episode in this story – the meeting of Jacob and his long lost son, and the setting of the family in Egypt.
+This sets the scene for the final episode in this story – the meeting of Jacob and his long lost son, and the settling of the family in Egypt.

-Judah is now the recognized leader of the family and is sent ahead to advise Joseph of the arrival of the family.
+Judah is now the recognized leader of the family and is sent ahead to advise Joseph of his family's arrival.
 Jacob had been told to go to the land of Goshen (not where Joseph's headquarters were) but he was not sure where in this place he was to settle.
-When they meet it is a melting away of twenty two years of sorrow and pain in the joy of seeing each other alive again.
+When they meet it is a melting away of twenty-two years of sorrow and pain in the joy of seeing each other alive again.